 Data Integration and Development

-Data integration and development is the analysis, design, implementation, deployment, and maintenance of data solutions to maximize the value of the data resources to the enterprise.
+Data integration and development, including the use of a data integration framework, is the analysis, design, implementation, deployment, and maintenance of data solutions to maximize the value of the data resources to the enterprise.

 Data implementation consists of data management activities that support system building, testing, and deployment, including: